 The Case for Chance

-The argument has now reached a point of real pressure.
-The construction proved not only coherent but pointed toward authorship: the framework emerged from Torah, the private signing key aligned with Adonai, and the signature returned to Havaya in self-referential form.
+The argument has now reached a point of real validity.
+The construction proved coherent and pointed toward authorship: the public key that emerges from Torah, the private signing key aligned with Adonai, and the signature returned for Havaya in self-referential form.

-And yet even that does not settle the matter.